Joseph Aloysius Durick: Early life

+Priesthood

 Durick was ordained in Rome by Cardinal James Gibbons for the Archdiocese of Mobile on March 23, 1940.
 Durick soon became the assistant director of Catholic missions in North Alabama; by 1943 he was the director.

 Auxiliary Bishop of Mobile-Birmingham

-On December 30, 1954, Pope Pius XII appointed Durick as an auxiliary bishop of the Archdiocese of Mobile-Birmingham and titular bishop of Cerbali.
-He was consecrated on March 24, 1955, by Archbishop Thomas Joseph Toolen.
+On December 30, 1954, Pope Pius XII appointed Durick as an auxiliary bishop of Mobile-Birmingham and titular bishop of Cerbali.
+He was consecrated at the St. Paul Co-Cathedral in Birmingham, Alabama. on March 24, 1955, by Archbishop Thomas Joseph Toolen.
 Durick's episcopal motto was "The love of Christ impels us" (Caritas Christi urget nos).
 At age 40, he was one of the youngest American bishops.

-April 12, 1963, Durick signed an open public letter urging African-Americans to withdraw their support of Dr. Martin Luther King Jr., to which Dr. King responded in his April 16 "Letter from Birmingham Jail".
+On April 12, 1963, Durick signed the open letter A Call for Unity, urging African-Americans to withdraw their support of Dr. Martin Luther King Jr., and pursue equality via the legal system rather than protests.
+King responded in his April 16th "Letter from Birmingham Jail".

 Coadjutor Bishop and Bishop of Nashville

-On December 11, 1963, Paul VI appointed Durick as coadjutor bishop of the Diocese of Nashville with right of succession to Bishop William Adrian.
+On December 11, 1963, Pope Paul VI appointed Durick as coadjutor bishop of Nashville with right of succession to Bishop William Adrian.
 Durick was installed on March 3, 1964.

+On September 10, 1969, Durick succeeded Adrian as bishop of Nashville.
 Durick was inspired to lead the Catholic Church in Tennessee into a new era by the reforms initiated by Pope John XXIII in the Second Vatican Council.
-To help present his reforms, Durick consulted with Catholic laymen, as well as a number of journalists including John Popham, John Seigenthaler, Joe Sweat, and Father Owen Campion.
+To help present his reforms, Durick consulted with Catholic laymen, as well as a number of journalists including John Popham, John Seigenthaler, Joe Sweat, and Reverend Owen Campion.